Easysoft

 Restrictions

-The Easysoft ODBC-Sybase Driver lets you access Sybase ASE database versions 12.5.x and 15+.
+The Easysoft ODBC-Sybase Driver will allow you to access Sybase ASE databases versions 12.5. and 12.5.1.

 Supported API Calls

-All the ODBC 3.5 calls are supported except for the following:
+All the ODBC 3.5 calls are support except for the following:

 Threading

-The Easysoft ODBC-Sybase Driver is thread safe in accordance with the ODBC 3.5 specification and can safely be used behind threaded applications.
+The Easysoft ODBC-Sybase Driver is thread safe in accordance with the ODBC 3.5 specification and can be used behind threaded applications with confidence.

 Tracing